Medium

 • The applicant is the victim, or a parent or guardian who is responsible for the victim's care and expenses.

-This Claim Status is currently under construction.
 Please allow 2-4 weeks for processing CVC application or claim reimbursement requests.
 If you have questions about the application or claim reimbursement after this time, please contact us at DOCRcompensation@nd.gov

 Complete all applicable information in the application.
 A separate application must be completed for each victim.